BLUE BLOOD RUNS RED

 under the pseudonym of Jon Early (W. E. Johns)

-Republished in paperback by Norman Wright
+Republished in paperback in a limited edition of 300 copies by Norman Wright

 in 1998 - 191 pages

-PUBLISHED BY NEWNES) SO IF YOU HAVE ONE PLEASE E-MAIL ME AT
+(I.E. PUBLISHED BY NEWNES) SO IF YOU HAVE ONE PLEASE E-MAIL ME AT

 Johns' only real solidly romantic novel features nothing about